ebrahimnezhadali8-gif/Api-Login-Rgistered/README.md

 # Api-Login-Rgistered

-A simple and secure API for user registration, login, and password recovery using OTP (One-Time Password) verification.
+A simple and secure API for user registration, Two-step login, and password recovery using OTP (One-Time Password) verification.
 This project is built with **Node.js**, **Express**, and **MySQL**, and includes proper database structure with stored procedures and automated OTP cleanup.

 <img src="./front-end/image/login.png" alt="page_login" width="500">